cjdelisle/Electorium/readme.md

 ## The Algorithm
 1. Compute the most votes that any candidate could possibly get - that is, perform all possible delegations for everyone.
-2. Identify the best and 2nd best rings.
-This is trivially done by finding the candidates who are tied with the most potential votes, and those who are tied with the 2nd most potential votes.
-Everyone in a ring will by definition be in a tie because they are all sharing votes with eachother.
+2. Sort candidates by number of votes that they could possibly receive.
+3. Take all of the candidates who are tied for the "win", if there is only one then they are the clear winner, but if the winner voted for someone who in turn voted for them, then they will be tied because they are sharing all of their delegated votes with one another.
+We refer to this as the "best ring".
-3. For each candidate in the best ring, compute how many votes they would have received if that ring did not exist (i.e. nobody in the ring had voted).
+4. For each candidate in the best ring, compute how many votes they would have received if that ring did not exist (i.e. nobody in the ring had voted).
-    This candidate is the tenative winner, everyone else in the ring, and everybody who did NOT delegate votes the tenative winner can be eliminated at this stage.
+    This candidate is the Tenative Winner.
-4. If a majority of the tenative winner's votes came from/through one candidate who voted for him (excluding the one who was in the ring), we might call this candidate his "patron".
-Without his patron there is no way he could have won.
+5. If a majority of the Tenative Winner's votes came from/through one candidate who voted for him (excluding anyone who was in the ring), we might call this candidate his "Patron".
+Without his Patron there is no way he could have won.
-    If the patron has, himself, more votes than the 2nd best ring, we consider the patron to be the tenative winner.
-But if the patron also has a patron then we recurse.
+    If the Patron has, himself, more votes than the 2nd best ring, we consider the Patron to be the Tenative Winner.
+If the Patron also has a Patron then we recurse.
+Note that to be the Patron of a Patron, one must have more than 50% of the votes of the *original* Tenative Winner, Patron recursion does not work by simply having more than 50% of the votes of the Patron.
-5. Once the tenative winner has no patron who satisfies the requirements, we make him the final winner.
-In case there are multiple candidates with the exact same properties, we
+6. Once a Tenative Winner with no Patron has been identified, we call him the final winner.

 ## Ties